nyx-space/hifitime/README.md

  * [x] Julian dates and Modified Julian dates
  * [x] UTC representation with ISO8601 formatting
  * [x] Allows building custom TimeSystem (e.g. Julian days)
- * [x] Time varying `Offset`s to represent static or very high speed reference frames
+ * [x] Simple to use `Offset`s to represent fixed or time-varying UTC offsets (e.g. for very high speed reference frames)

 Almost all examples are validated with external references, as detailed on a test-by-test basis.